 The mean relationship of the row and column variables can be tested using the function meanmat.ts.
 The implemented test is nonparametric and not seriously restricted by the dependence structure among and/or between the row and column variables.
+See Touloumis et al. (2015) for more details.

 The function covmat.hat provides Stein-type shrinkage estimators for the row covariance matrix and/or for the column covariance matrix under a matrix-variate normal model.
+See Touloumis et al. (2016) for more details.

 The sphericity and identity hypothesis for the row or column covariance matrix can be tested using the function covmat.ts.
 Both tests are nonparametric, i.e., they do not rely on a normality assumption.
+See Touloumis et al. (2017) for more details.